josevcm/nfc-laboratory/README.md

 ### Demodulation

-Due to the digital nature of the signal i used a technique called symbol correlation which is equivalent to carrying out the convolution of the signal with the shape of each symbol to be detected.
+Due to the digital nature of the signal I used a technique called symbol correlation which is equivalent to carrying out the convolution of the signal with the shape of each symbol to be detected.
 Without going into details, the NFC-A modulation is based on 6 patterns: Y, X and Z for reader commands and E, D, F for card responses (see NFC specifications for complete description).